drivendataorg/cloud-cover-runtime/README.md

     └── log.txt  <-- log messages emitted while running your code
 ```

-There is one important difference between your local test runtime and the official code execution runtime: `make test-submission` does not impose the same network restrictions that are in place in the real competition runtime, which is to block all internet access except to the Planetary Computer STAC API.
-By default, `make test-submission` will allow all internet access, which  means some web requests that will work in the local test runtime will fail in competition runtime.
-You can test your submission _without_ internet access by running `BLOCK_INTERNET=true make test-submission`, but then calls to the Planetary Computer STAC API will fail locally.
-It's up to you to make sure that your code only makes requests to allowed web resources, such as the Planetary Computer STAC API.
+There is one important difference between your local test runtime and the official code execution runtime. **In the real competition runtime, all internet access is blocked except to the Planetary Computer STAC API.** `make test-submission` does not impose the same network restrictions.
+Any web requests outside of the Planetery Computer STAC API will work in the local test runtime, but fail in the actual competition runtime.
+It's up to you to make sure that your code only makes requests to the Planetary Computer API and no other web resources.

+If you are not making calls to the Planetary Computer API, you can test your submission _without_ internet access by running `BLOCK_INTERNET=true make test-submission`.

 ### Implement your solution